nageshchauhan/thinkofspring.io/spring-core/5_injecting_object.md

 }
 ```

 Here, to get triangle bean, we need to provide value for all points member variable otherwise we will get null value.
-So what we can do is, define all three point separately as bean in xml as follows:
+So what we can do is, define all three point separately as a bean in xml as follows:

 ```xml
 <bean id="pointA" class="com.tos.bean.Point">